 When work is complete, the contractor will also sign off on all inspections to make certain that the work is sustainable and safe.
 Your contractor will have discussed with you- prior to starting work- how long they will be liable for their work (within reason).
 This is usually up to two years.
 There are penalties for builders who do not ensure that work is safe, legal and compliant with contemporary regulations (including regulations concerning listed or graded buildings).
 Many modern construction projects now also must meet sustainability and ecological standards and may need to be inspected by those relevant bodies also.
 The contractor will be responsible for meeting these standards also.

-As we are building contractors, we are responsible for handling all of these duties, so that you are not liable in any way.
+As we are building contractors, we are responsible for handling all of these duties, so you are not liable in any way.
 Hysmark is a reliable and trustworthy contracting company, with over 35 years of experience.
-We have long-established relationships with all of our sub-contractors, whose work we admire, trust and promote.
+We have long-established relationships with all of our contractors, whose work we admire, trust and promote.
 We don’t cut corners, and we always complete work to the finest, model standard.
 Any contractor you hire must place the highest value on safety, quality, sustainability and efficiency, and will take responsibility for all of their work.